paulpv/MPMDv2SerialConnect/README.md

-MPMDv2SerialConnect
+# MPMDv2SerialConnect

-Related to my my Raspberry Pi 3B+'s Octopi's pyserial not reading/writing from/to my Monoprice Mini Delta v2 (MPMDv2).
+Related to my Raspberry Pi 3B+'s Octopi's pyserial not reading/writing from/to my Monoprice Mini Delta v2 (MPMDv2).

 This repo contains 3 [mostly non-MPMDv2] working simple/basic serial reading apps (C#, C++, and Python) [plus a comment on how to use pyserial's serial.tools.miniterm].